steph45607/Eth_Scan/UDP Scan/testbed.md

 - 1 ROUTER
 - 2 Kali Linux CLI

+The reason why we use a router instead of a switch, we want to test nmap when the scenario is that the end devices have different subnet, but they are still connected in a network.

 if you are unable to do NAT (you have some error with libvir).

 Do this: